no-go/HadoopDxramFS/slides/Readme.md

 ## Excursion HBase

-- noSQL mit BASE statt ACID (SQL)
+- noSQL with BASE and not ACID (SQL)
-- RAM und WAL je Node
+- store in RAM, but a WAL for persistance
-- HDFS zur Persistenz
+- HDFS for WAL and flushes
-- Balance und Config wichtig (read, write, RAM, flush, Kompression)
+- hard to balance (optimal for read OR write)
-- RegionServer: App in Hadoop
+- each node has some RegionServer (handle key region for each column family)

 ## Exkurs HBase - Sketch